burtonsamograd/rsa/README.md

 TODO
 ----

-- save/load key db to/from file
+- [X] save/load key db to/from file

-- save encrypted message to a file
+- [X] save encrypted message to a file

-- load and decrypt a message from a file
+- [X] load and decrypt a message from a file

 --
 Burton Samograd
 burton.samograd@gmail.com
 2016

+Laci Kosco
+laci.kosco@gmail.com, 2017 (implementation of TODO)